 This section describes the hardware features and installation of the Managed Switch on the desktop or rack mount.
 For easier management and control of the Managed Switch, familiarize yourself with its display indicators and ports.
 Front panel illustrations in this chapter display the unit LED indicators.
 Before connecting any network device to the Managed Switch, please read this chapter completely.

 2.1 Hardware Description

 2.1.1 Switch Front Panel

 The front panel provides a simple interface monitoring of the Managed Switch.
-Figure 2-1-1a~ Figure 2-1-1d show the front panel of the Managed Switch.
+Figures 2-1-1a to 2-1-1g show the front panels of the Managed Switches.